Skip to main content

 Live File Sync

-Edit .http files in VS Code or any editor — Mercury updates instantly.
+Edit .json files in VS Code or any editor — Mercury updates instantly.
 No import/export needed!